phptuts/codingwithnoah/arduino-blockly/lesson-8-lcd-serial-monitor/index.md

 ## Other Challenges

-- Create 4 if statements and use the "Simple Print" block to print on all for rows of the lcd screen.
+- Create four if statements and use the "Simple Print" block to print on all for rows of the LCD screen.
-- Use the blink block and make it move left or right
+- Use the "blink" block and make it move left or right
 - Just have fun.